-Spending the night in Volcano Village
+#3: Spend the night in the rainforests of Volcano Village

-A day trip is always to short for a visit to volcano village, especially if it is a day trip from Kona, Waikoloa or Waimea because this will easily mean spending 4 to 5 hours in the car.
-There are many charming accommodation options in Volcano Village, and they are in general cheaper than those on the west coast.
+That is why we urge everyone visiting the Hawaii Volcanoes National Park to at least spend one night in Volcano Village.
+There are many charming accommodation options in the village, which are in general cheaper than accommodations on the west (Kona) coast.
 Part of the “volcano village experience” is to relax in the hot tub or in front of the fire place in your own, private house.
 Check out our favorite vacation rentals in volcano village.

 Sunrises in Volcano Village are fantastic!